princomp/princomp.github.io/source/projects/fighting_game/description.md

 We'll add two new constructors to the class, one that takes no parameters, and another that takes in parameters for `name`, `attack`, and `defense`.
 The former should have an empty body, while the latter should assign the parameters to their respective attributes.

-## Project 2 Phase 2
+## Phase 2

-### Purpose:
+### Purpose

-~ This is the second phase of your three-phase project for the course.
+This is the second phase of your three-phase project for the course.
 This phase will consist of extending your Fighter class to add some more functionality, then creating a user-interactive program that collectsthe data from the user to make a Fighter object with the class.

-### Skills:
+### Skills

-~ For this project, you will need to:
+For this project, you will need to:

 - Exhibit an understanding of IDE features pertaining to object-oriented development,
 - Expand on the class you made last time with new methods,